<img alt="" src="https://secure.poor5zero.com/190217.png" style="display:none;">

 Megan Sullivan December 12, 2022 11 min read

-Join Megan Sullivan and Kalynna Thompson, Nextiny's website team, to learn how to create websites that turn visitors into customers using the HubSpot CMS.
+Join Megan Sullivan and Kalynna Thompson, Nextiny's website team, to learn how to create websites that turn visitors into customers using HubSpot's Content Hub.

 Deciding on a Structure